isomerpages/moe-zhenghuapri/_zhps-experience/Co Curricular Activities/Co Curricular Activities.md

 Change of CCA
 -------------

-Students **cannot change** or **terminate** their participation in their CCA.
+Students&nbsp;**cannot change**&nbsp;or&nbsp;**terminate**&nbsp;their participation in their CCA.
 All request for change of CCA must be made through SH/CCA.
-Parents can email to SH/CCA at [ong\_yan\_joo@moe.edu.sg](mailto:ong_yan_joo@moe.edu.sg) stating the reason for change.
+Parents can email to the school at&nbsp;[zhenghua_ps@moe.edu.sg](mailto:zhenghua_ps@moe.edu.sg)&nbsp;stating the reason for change.
 If it is due to medical reasons, kindly support with memo from a medical professional.
 SH/CCA will evaluate each request on a case-by-case basis.

 Our school is committed to nurturing the students to be of good character and equipping them with skills and knowledge that will allow them to lead a purposeful and healthy life.
 We believe through the CCA programmes, they will be physically and culturally vibrant.